+CPL starts by splitting the scribble annotation into multiple binary annotations, each representing a specific category.
+For each category $c$, let $S^c$ denote the set of annotated pixels.
+The Euclidean distance from every image pixel $p = (i, j)$ to the nearest scribble pixel $(i_s, j_s)$ is computed to obtain the distance map $D^c(p)$ :

+This distance $D^c(p)$ is then converted into a continuous value using an exponential decay function, yielding the continuous pseudo label $cpl^c$, defined as:

+where $\mathbb{I}(\cdot)$ denotes the indicator function.
+The full procedure is detailed in Algorithm~\ref{algorithm_cpl}.
+A visual example of the resulting $cpl^c$ is depicted in Fig.~\ref{fig:continue} to illustrate its spatial structure.

+In our CPL formulation, pixels closer to a scribble are assigned higher confidence scores, ranging from 0 to 1.
+We set the lower confidence limit to 0.05, as the prior information from scribble pixels becomes increasingly unreliable at greater distances.
+Specifically, global category scribbles (also known as background scribbles) are manually-drawn annotations that precisely outline background regions in images.
+Within the MaCo framework, these scribbles serve dual purposes: (1) the CPL module utilizes them through a confidence-weighted mechanism to sharpen boundary perception for target segmentation, and (2) during prediction enhancement, they guide spatial attention to foreground targets while suppressing background regions.
+Specifically, we employ a threshold of 0.5 to filter out peripheral areas in cpl$^{GC}$, thereby compelling the model to focus more intensively on the target regions.

+The resulting continuous pseudo labels are then used as supervision signals for $y^\prime$ through the proposed loss function ${L}_{\text{con}}$, formulated as:

+where $C$ is the number of categories, $N= \| cpl^c \|_0$ is the number of non-zero elements in $cpl^c$, $y^\prime_c$ is the model's predicted probability for category $c$, and $\text{cpl}^c$ is the corresponding continuous pseudo-label.
+This loss functions as a cross-entropy objective where $cpl^c \cdot {y^\prime}_c$ serves as a confidence-weighted supervision signal, ensuring that the model learns more reliably from pixels closer to the original scribbles.

-\subsection{Scribble-based supervision}
+\subsection{Scribble-based Supervision}

-Besides, we incorporate a partial Cross-Entropy (pCE) function \cite{tang2018normalized}, which applies the cross-entropy loss exclusively to the pixels labeled as foreground in the scribble annotations.
-This is used to compute the scribble supervision loss function, denoted by $\mathcal{L}_{\text{ss}}$, which is defined as:
+Additionally, we incorporate a partial Cross-Entropy (pCE) function \cite{tang2018normalized}, which applies cross-entropy loss exclusively to the pixels labeled as foreground in the scribble annotations.
+This is used to compute the scribble supervision loss function $\mathcal{L}_{\text{ss}}$, defined as:

 where $\lambda_{\text{1}}$ is a weighting factor.